maxkallio/weatherstation/README.md

 # IoT Start Project

-This is your IoT Gitlab project.
-You can use it to store your code and documentation.
+This is my IoT Gitlab project.
+You can check it by opening this link: https://xiinuuweepee24-iot-2024-2025-semester-1-individu-5c7dedc32e89e4.dev.hihva.nl/

 ## Getting Started